Ylar/Search-and-Destroy-1.3.3/README.md

  lookup table with a 'default' start room for nearly every area, and it will run you to that room instead.
 Most of the time it's the room linking to the continent or parent zone, but sometimes it's a few rooms in.
 Some do have aggros but unless you run to something Xmas at low level, it generally won't kill you.
+As a bonus, Upper and Lower Planes can now have a set 'xrunto' point, which I set to the Amulet of the Planes landing room.

  Some SH areas got left out due to risk of dying a lot.
 For those, it's 'runto roulette' until I add them in, but it's a handful of areas, maybe 5 or 6.